-Why BTEC / AQA Level 3 Certificates or Cambridge Technical?
+Why BTEC / AQA Level 3 Certificates?

-This option offers a vocational route and a more enjoyable route for those who prefer a portfolio based course with only one exam-based module.
+This option offers a vocational route and a more enjoyable route for those who prefer a portfolio-based course with only one exam-based module.
 Some pupils benefit greatly from opting for vocational courses as this raises their level of achievement.

-If you enjoy a course and are confident that it matches your interest and suits your learning style then there is every chance that you will excel.
+If you enjoy a course and are confident that it matches your interest and suits your learning style, then there is every chance that you will excel.

 Entry to University courses can be gained by presenting high levels of achievement in a range of Level 3 qualifications.
-These include BTECs and other vocational offerings such as the OCR Cambridge Technical Level 3 Extended Certificate in IT and the AQA Level 3 Certificate / Extended Certificate in Applied Business.
+These include BTEC Level 3 National Extended Certificates and other vocational offerings such as the AQA Level 3 Certificate / Extended Certificate in Applied Business.

-BTEC Level 3 Extended Certificates / Cambridge Technical Level 3 Extended Certificates consist of:
+BTEC Level 3 Extended Certificates consist of:

-- 6 units of work with one or two exam components. - Are assessed over two years - Each unit of work is graded Distinction, Merit or Pass - An overall level is awarded after the portfolio is completed and assessed by an examiner.
-This will be an overall Distinction, Merit or Pass.
+- 4 to 6 units of work with one or two exam components. - Are assessed over two years - Each unit of work is graded Distinction, Merit or Pass - An overall level is awarded after the portfolio is completed and assessed by an examiner.
+This will be an overall Distinction, Distinction, Merit or Pass.

-If you obtain an Overall Distinction in your BTEC / Cambridge Technical Extended Certificate, you may in some institutions be judged as having the equivalent of an A Level grade A and will be awarded the equivalent UCAS points (48).
+If you obtain an Overall Distinction in your BTEC / AQA Level 3 Extended Certificate you may in some institutions be judged as having the equivalent of an A Level grade A and will be awarded the equivalent UCAS points (48).

-If you achieve an Overall Merit in your BTEC / Cambridge Technical Extended Certificate, you may in some institutions be considered to have the equivalent of an A Level Grade C and will be awarded the equivalent UCAS points (32).
+If you achieve an Overall Merit in your BTEC / AQA Level 3 Extended Certificate, you may in some institutions be considered to have the equivalent of an A Level Grade C and will be awarded the equivalent UCAS points (32).

-Does Queen's University accept BTEC / OCR Cambridge Technical / AQA Level 3 Certificates?
+Does Queen's University accept BTEC / AQA Level 3 Certificates?

-Yes - QUB will accept one applied course in an applicant's academic profile with the exception of degree courses in Pharmacy, Medicine and Dentistry.
+Yes - QUB will accept one applied course in an applicant's academic profile except for degree courses in Pharmacy, Medicine and Dentistry.
 Queen's does not ask students to achieve UCAS points, they ask for grades or the grade equivalent.
 They do not focus on the overall level achieved - instead they will specify the exact number of Distinctions and Merits required for each unit.
-In general 6 Distinctions are considered equivalent to an A at A level.
+In general, 6 Distinctions are considered equivalent to an A at A level.
 3 Merits and 3 Distinctions considered a B.

-Does the University of Ulster accept BTEC / OCR Cambridge Technical and AQA Level 3 Certificates?
+Does the University of Ulster accept BTEC and AQA Level 3 Certificates?

-Yes - The University of Ulster accepts BTEC Level 3 Extended Certificates / Cambridge Technical Level 3 Extended Certificates and the AQA Level 3 Certificates.
+Yes - The University of Ulster accepts BTEC Level 3 Extended Certificates and the AQA Level 3 Extended Certificates.
 The Admissions Department will specify the exact number of Distinctions and Merits required for each unit.
 In general, 5 Distinctions and 1 Merit is considered equivalent to an A at A level.
-3 Merits and 3 Distinctions considered a B.
+3 Merits and 3 Distinctions considered a B. However, some courses will require a specific level in one or more units of work.